 This guide shows how to optimize the settings of the V-Ray displacement feature for 3ds Max.
 Although, what can be learned about V-Ray here works on any compatible 3D application.

-Displacement mapping is a powerful tool to add complex geometries on a surface without having to model them manually.
+Vray displacement maps is used to add complex geometries on a surface without having to model them manually which is a very powerful tool.
 It allows you to add realistic details to your models beyond what “classic” poly modeling can do.

 For example, with just a few clicks, you can transform a simple square into a wall with visible sculpted elements such as bricks, plaster, or moldings.